boneskull/node-fogbugz/README.md

 fogbugz.setCurrentFilter(filter)
 --------------------------------
 Sets the current Filter.
-I'm not sure what this does exactly.
+Allows to call fogbugz.search() with no arguments to list all cases in the current filter.

 **Parameters**